 Be advised: Drivers in Germany follow lane rules closely to guarantee the best driving experience.
 That means stay to the right when possible, and use the left lanes only when you intend to make a pass.
 In addition to high-speed thrills, sections of the Autobahn include plenty of scenery as well.

 Fans of thrill rides will love Europa Park in the town of Rust, Europe’s second-most-popular theme park after Disneyland Paris.
 One of the best parts of the park is its abundance of roller coasters, 15 of them to be exact.
 There are coasters for all levels of riders, from kids all the way up to the most hardened of thrill seekers.
-One of the most exhilarating coasters is the Blue Fir Megacoaster, which goes from 0 to 100 in 2.5 seconds.
+Enjoy one of the world’s most exhilarating rides on the Blue Fire Megacoaster, which goes from 0 to 100 in 2.5 seconds.

 The area surrounding Berchtesgaden National Park is popular among thrill seekers due to the sheer number of activities available.
 There is rock climbing, salt mine exploring, hang gliding and gondola rides in addition to sightseeing.
-Among the main sites to see is the Eagle’s Nest, a building from the Third Reich era presented to Adolf Hitler on his 50th birthday.
+Among the main sites to see is the Eagle’s Nest, a building from the Third Reich era.